D4wnstar/aetherwisp/Material physics/Molecules/Molecule.md

 The first state transitions to occur will be the rotational ones, since the energy of those states is so low.
 In particular, we can find the [[selection rule]]
 $$\Delta J=\pm 1\quad\to \quad \hbar \omega=2B(J+1)$$
-Vibrational transitions instead predict the absorption of a [[photon]] and the creation of a [[phonon]] that causes the vibration.
+Vibrational transitions instead predict the absorption of a [[Photon]] and the creation of a [[phonon]] that causes the vibration.

 The emission and absorption spectra due to these effects are therefore quite molecule-dependent.
 On one hand, this is bad because it makes prediction of these spectra quite difficult.
 On the other hand, it is very convenient when measuring the spectrum of an existing substance: since the spectra are so unique, having access to one is an excellent way to uniquely identify a substance without even touching it.
-This is how, for instance, we're able to identify the chemical composition of distant [[stella|stars]] just by looking at them with a telescope.
+This is how, for instance, we're able to identify the chemical composition of distant [[Stella|stars]] just by looking at them with a telescope.

 [^1]: Homonuclear: both the nuclei in the diatomic molecule are identical.
 The opposite is heteronuclear, where they are different.